Deeshura/Mega_Stones/README.md

  * Localization

 ## Credits
+Inventory and item icons by Ryveriel.

 This project is an addon mod for [PMDO](https://github.com/audinowho/PMDODump).
+PMDO is Copyright (c) Audino 2021.

-In particular, credits to Audino for adding a boolean to FormChoiceEvent() for temporary forms, and PMDO wiki contributer "IDK"'s articles on [modding moves](https://wiki.pmdo.pmdcollab.org/Creating_Moves) thanks to the useful emitter documentation there.
+Furthermore, special thanks to Audino for adding a boolean to FormChoiceEvent() for temporary forms, and PMDO wiki contributer "IDK"'s articles on [modding moves](https://wiki.pmdo.pmdcollab.org/Creating_Moves) thanks to the useful emitter documentation there.